 2003: Robert Palmer released his fourteenth and final solo studio album, Drive.

 2009: Steve Earle released his thirteenth studio album, Townes.
 The album is a tribute to his friend and mentor Townes Van Zandt, and features covers of his songs.

 2011: Davy Jones, Micky Dolenz, and Peter Tork of The Monkees kicked off a 46-date 45th Anniversary Reunion Tour at Echo Arena in Liverpool, England.
 It was the first time the three members had toured together in a decade and the last tour to involve Davy Jones.
 Michael Nesmith had not been asked to tour with them, but was kept apprised of the tour’s schedule.
 The following year, after Jones’ death, the surviving trio of Dolenz, Tork, and Nesmith announced a series of US shows.

 2014: Blondie released the double album Blondie 4(0) Ever in celebration of the band’s fortieth anniversary.

-Burt Bacharach, singer, songwriter, composer, pianist, and record producer who composed hundreds of pop songs from the late 1950s through the 1980s, was born in Kansas City, MO in 1928.
+Burt Bacharach, singer, songwriter, composer, pianist, and record producer who composed hundreds of pop songs from the late 1950s through the 1980s, often in collaboration with lyricist Hal David, was born in Kansas City, MO in 1928.